billylam/newman-reporter-testrail/README.md

 TestRail suite id.
 Mandatory in multi-suite projects.
 Do not use in single-suite projects.
 * TESTRAIL_TITLE (optional)
 Title of test run to create.
+* TESTRAIL_TYPE (optional)
+Type of test cases to add to the test run.

 You can use [direnv](https://github.com/direnv/direnv) to easily maintain directory-specific options.